If you are thinking of working overseas, we have created a list of the easiest countries to get a work visa.

 6. Teaching Opportunities In China

-The easiest way to get an employment visa for China is by teaching English… the rapidly growing middle class is behind this boom.
+The easiest way to get a work visa in China is by teaching English.
+The rapidly growing middle class is behind this boom.
 They see English as indispensable for their children’s future, creating a big demand for lessons.
 You will need a certificate degree, a police background check, and a TEFL certificate.
 There is a US$50 administrative fee.

 You can apply for the teaching visa, known as a “Z” Visa, through a China Embassy or Consulate.
 This requires sponsorship from your future employers.
 Do not risk working in China without the required visa as you can be hit with a large fine, deportation, or even jail time.